giantswarm/docs/src/content/advanced/security-policy-enforcement/policy-api.md

 ## Managing cluster security policies with the Giant Swarm Policy API

+### At a glance

+The Policy API:

+- is an interface for configuring the various types of (mostly security-related) policies which Giant Swarm manages.
+- provides a way for cluster administrators to declare their intent about which policies to enforce and which resources are exempt from those policies.
+- is intended to manage additional policy types in the future, including networking, vulnerability management, anomaly detection, and others.
+- is _not_ a general purpose policy syntax language.
+Users cannot define custom policies via the Policy API.
+It can only be used to configure the policies Giant Swarm actively manages.
+- does _not_ hide the underlying implementations.
+Users are free to directly use the underlying tools or APIs.
+The only difference is that _Giant Swarm will not manage, migrate, or adopt any policies or configuration you create using the tools' native resources_.
+- generates native resources for the underlying implementations.
+These resources continue to function even if the Policy API controllers are removed.

+### Motivation

 The Policy API is an abstraction layer which orchestrates several other types of policy-related resources.

 The Giant Swarm platform is built on top of a number of independent tools, projects, and APIs supported by the CNCF and the surrounding Kubernetes ecosystem.